 It’s unclear if Google will add more devices to the Android Q beta as time goes on or if it will stick with these devices for the long haul.

 At this point, we don’t expect Samsung to join the early beta program.
-Instead, the company will likely launch its own Galaxy Beta Program.
+Instead, the company will likely launch its own Galaxy Beta Program sometime after the official launch.

 Android Q Release Date

-Google’s Android Q beta testing will go on for several months.
+Google’s Android Q beta testing will go on for a few more weeks at least.

-The company will release three more Android Q betas culminating with an official release sometime in Q3.
+The company will release one more Android Q beta (Android Q beta 6) culminating with an official release sometime in Q3.
 The third quarter stretches from July 1st to September 30th.

 The Pixel line and devices taking part in the early beta program were the first devices to get the official version of Android Pie.